IamJackReed/base/_posts/2020-08-20-empiricism.md

 #### Scrum: A Pocket Guide
 Recommended [pocket guide](https://www.amazon.com/dp/9087537204?tag=readleng-20) provides an insightful understanding of Scrum and agility and conveys clear and concise descriptions throughout.

+#### Velocity in Scrum, actually
+This [article](https://guntherverheyen.com/tag/empiricism/) look at how in Scrum we plan to do are assumptions that need validation by emerging actions and decisions.
+We make and incrementally change decisions based on what is known